-E. Notwithstanding the provisions of § 53.1-17.5, at the conclusion of an investigation, the Office shall render a public decision on the merits of each complaint.
+E. At the conclusion of an investigation, the Office shall render a decision on the merits of each complaint.
 The Office shall communicate the decision to the complainant and to the Department.
 The Office shall state its recommendations and reasoning if the Office determines that the Department, or any employee or contractor thereof, should (i) consider the matter further; (ii) modify or cancel any action; (iii) alter a rule, practice, or ruling; (iv) explain in detail the administrative action in question; or (v) rectify an omission.
 Upon request of the Office, the Department shall inform the Office in writing about any action taken on the recommendations or the reasons for not complying with such recommendations.